-The main speakers during the Youth Gathering will be Rev. Austin McCaskill from the Reformed Church in America, USA and Bishop Angaelos of the Coptic (Egyptian) Church.
-There will also be ample time for small group meetings and for Orthodox and Evangelical youth to build personal relationships.
+The main speakers during the Youth Gathering were be Rev. Austin McCaskill from the Reformed Church in America, USA and Bishop Angaelos of the Coptic (Egyptian) Church.
+Their presentations were followed by time for small group meetings and for Orthodox and Evangelical youth to build personal relationships.

 Rev. Austin McCaskill is a missionary pastor from the Reformed Church in America who serves as the administrator of the Albanian Encouragement Project.
 The Albanian Encouragement Project (AEP) was founded in October 1991 by Evangelical Christian organizations and churches wanting to cooperate together while remaining autonomous in their individual ministries in Albania.
 Seeing that Christian witness has sometimes been marred by sinful individualism and needless duplication members of AEP “pledge ourselves to seek a deeper unity in truth, worship, holiness and mission”.